Parent & Family E-Communications

 - Class of 2028 students may request permission from the Office of Residence Life to reside off campus for their junior year, however, we are no longer accepting applications for the 2026-2027 academic year.
 Students should not sign leases unless they have been approved by the Office of Residence Life & Housing to live off campus.

 - Class of 2027 students must complete their Senior Housing Intention Form indicating whether they plan to live off campus, commute, or live on campus.
-More information regarding the housing selection process will be available on our website the week of February 2nd.
+More information regarding the housing selection process will be available here the week of February 2nd.

 *RESIDENCE HALL CLOSINGS